herrevilkitten/holiday-in-ten-towns/Session_2.md

 	* The rest of the group cased the inn.
 * While Nairth was not around, Captain Skath was.
 Ragnar turned to leave but not before Skath began to look around.
 Midnight attempted to distract him with _prestidigitation_ but it only worked for a second before he approached the group.
 * Skath wore nice armor.
 After RJ explained a few things, Skath welcomed the group and reminded them not to cause problems.
+* Midnight's attempts to prize information from the innkeeper did not go well.
+After saying that she was there for an interview, Captain Skath became involved and interrogated her.
+She explained that she was from the "Arcane Obelisk of Neverwinter"
+* "Sounds legit"
+* Captain Skath _insisted_ that the party get some rooms and stay until an interview can be arranged.